Are AGM batteries better for deep cycle?

 Pros

-These are the most reliable for applications that need a backup power supply.
+These batteries are the most reliable choice for backup power applications.

 Cons

-This design gives them the weakest internal construction of all battery types on the market.
-They also have very high internal resistance statistics.
+This design leaves them with the weakest internal structure among all battery types and a high internal resistance.

 Deep Cycle Absorbed Glass Matte or AGM Batteries